-- Lack of support from management - Bullying and fear of violence - Job insecurity - Lack of confidence in health and safety measures (resulting in fear of injury) - Feelings of inadequacy, perhaps because of poor training or a lack of supervision - Excessive demands at work e.g. being expected to cover for absent colleagues or focus on physical tasks at the expense of client well being
+- Lack of support from management - Bullying and fear of violence - Job insecurity - Lack of confidence in health and safety measures (resulting in fear of injury) - Feelings of inadequacy, perhaps because of poor training or a lack of supervision - Excessive demands at work e.g. being expected to cover for absent colleagues or focus on physical tasks at the expense of client well being risk of injury as it reduces their ability to concentrate and causes tension which makes muscles more vulnerable to damage.

-Employers have a duty under the Health and Safety at Work Act to minimise staff stress in order to protect their welfare.
-They should take stress seriously as it can cause long term physical ill health; stress also increases individuals' risk of injury as it reduces their ability to concentrate and causes tension which makes muscles more vulnerable to damage.
+Employers have a duty under the Health and Safety at Work Act to minimize staff stress in order to protect their welfare.
+They should take stress seriously as it can cause long-term physical ill health; stress also increases individuals'